-The initial emphasis was placed on measurements that could assist in clarifying some of the previously unresolved issues from RHIC results.
-For example, even before the start up of RHIC, predictions for the charged-particle multiplicity per unit of rapidity at midrapidity $\rd{}N/\rd{}y\big|_{y=0}$ (largely based on extrapolations of SPS measurements) varied widely.
+The initial emphasis was placed on measurements that could assist in clarifying some of the previously unresolved issues.
+For example, before the start up of RHIC, predictions for the charged-particle multiplicity per unit of rapidity at midrapidity $\rd{}N/\rd{}y\big|_{y=0}$ (largely based on extrapolations of SPS measurements) varied widely.
 This observable is related to the entropy density produced in the collision, which impacts the global properties of the medium.
-Although the initial predictions for RHIC were mostly overestimations, the expected values for the maximum design energy of the LHC were later refined to $\rd{}N/\rd{}\eta\big|_{\eta=0}{\approx}1.5\ten{3}$ ~\cite{Proceedings:2007ctk,Armesto:2009ug}.
-Therefore, these lower particle multiplicities at the LHC would be more easily manageable by the CMS detector.
+The initial predictions for RHIC were mostly overestimates.
+The expected values for the maximum design energy of the LHC (5.5\TeV) were later refined to $\rd{}N/\rd{}\eta\big|_{\eta=0}\approx1.5\ten{3}$~\cite{Proceedings:2007ctk,Armesto:2009ug} for the most central \PbPb collisions.
+These lower particle multiplicities at the LHC would be more easily manageable by the CMS detector.

 Measurements of the properties of momentum anisotropies in \PbPb collisions at the LHC were deemed of primary importance to confirm or reject the interpretation of the fluid-like state found at RHIC.
 At LHC energies, the contribution from the QGP phase to the collective momentum anisotropy was expected to be more dominant than at RHIC.
 Consequently, interpretations of the properties of the QGP might be less dependent on the details of the later hadronic phase.